gla-rad/ServiceRegistry/README.md

 to regenerate the client's secret.
 Once the service is ready in the Keycloak service, you will need to connect the service to it using the relevant section of the *application.yaml* configuration file.

+Note that an additional spring security entry is required for the feign client configuration.
+This is required if you need to link the MSR with an MCP MIR identity registry so that the service can also retrieve certificates for the registered instances.

 ```yaml
 # Keycloak Configuration